 Against world-famous cuisines like Italian and Greek, the foods of Malta are relatively unknown.
 And that makes them such a treat when you first discover them.

-There’s tender meats, fresh ingredients, and a unique mixture of recipes and influences.
+There are tender meats, fresh ingredients, and a unique mixture of recipes and influences.
 For foodies that love a little creativity, there’s so much to get excited about.

 Maltese food is very much an undiscovered gem of the Mediterranean.
 It’s unique, flavorsome, and cooked with so much love.